Confused Flour Beetle

 Wings: Yes, but rarely flies.

-Habitat: Often inhabit grain products such as cereal, cornmeal, and more.
+Habitat: Often inhabits grain products such as cereal, cornmeal, and more.

 Habits: